A household has numerous components that ensure it runs efficiently. Two of the popular household essentials are a water boiler and a water heater.

 The steam produced is distributed throughout the home via a circuit of pipes connected to radiators.

 However, boilers do more than heating your household, but they create heat more instantaneously than a water heater.
-Similar to water heaters, boilers are available in tankless and tanked systems.
+Similar to water heaters, boilers are available in tankless and tanked systems and some have a boiler cover, some don’t.

 What Is A Water Heater?